UniMath/agda-unimath/src/trees/morphisms-polynomial-endofunctors.lagda.md

   where

   shapes-hom-polynomial-endofunctor :
-    shapes-polynomial-endofunctor 𝑃 → shapes-polynomial-endofunctor 𝑄 shapes-hom-polynomial-endofunctor = pr1 α
+    shape-polynomial-endofunctor 𝑃 → shape-polynomial-endofunctor 𝑄 shapes-hom-polynomial-endofunctor = pr1 α

   positions-hom-polynomial-endofunctor :
-    (a : shapes-polynomial-endofunctor 𝑃) →
+    (a : shape-polynomial-endofunctor 𝑃) →
-    positions-polynomial-endofunctor 𝑄 (shapes-hom-polynomial-endofunctor a) →
+    position-polynomial-endofunctor 𝑄 (shapes-hom-polynomial-endofunctor a) →
-    positions-polynomial-endofunctor 𝑃 a
+    position-polynomial-endofunctor 𝑃 a
   positions-hom-polynomial-endofunctor = pr2 α

   type-hom-polynomial-endofunctor :